Officers – 2018-2017

 - Deetra A. Sims-Wiley – Marketing Coordinator

-Gazel Giles serves as president of Staff Council.
+Gazel Giles serves as president of Staff Council for a governance body that is the voice of over 2000 staff members at the University of Mississippi.
 In this role, she serves as the representative of staff members for all campus locations.
 She is responsible for leading discussions and bringing attention to staff concerns with Staff Council members and the Chancellor.
 She organizes all meeting agendas, acts as the official spokesman for the council, and makes executive decisions without council approval when necessary.
-In addition, she presides over all meetings and attends monthly meetings with the Chancellor.
+She presides over all meetings and attends monthly meetings with the Chancellor.

 Ev Barrett serves as Staff Council secretary.
 She is responsible for preparing minutes of each meeting, assisting the president-elect in maintaining a record of unexcused absences, assisting in the preparation and distribution of correspondence and other council business to representatives, staff members, etc., and attending monthly meetings with the Chancellor.

 Barrett joined the university in 2007 as coordinator of iStudy in the Division of Outreach.
 In 2012, she accepted a position as project coordinator for the dean of the College of Liberal Arts.
 Her responsibilities include providing administrative support for the dean and coordinating various projects related to faculty and chair activities such as Curriculum and Policy meetings, tenure and promotion, sabbatical leave, IHL reports and quadrennial reviews.

 She received her Bachelor of Arts in accountancy (1981) and her Master of Arts in higher education (2010) from the University of Mississippi.
 She is married and has two sons.